mdn/content/files/en-us/web/api/webotp_api/index.md

 ## WebOTP concepts and usage

 Phone numbers are often used as a way to identify the user of an app.
 An SMS is frequently deployed to verify that the number belongs to the user.
-This typically contains an OTP that the user is required to copy and paste into a form on the app to verify that they own the number; a somewhat clunky user experience.
+The SMS typically contains an OTP that the user is required to copy and paste into a form in the app to verify that they own the number.
+This is a somewhat clunky user experience.

 Example use cases include: